DrugLib.com — Drug Information Portal

 The purpose is to determine how Drotrecogin Alfa (activated) will affect patients with blood cancers who develop severe sepsis within 60 days of starting chemotherapy in preparation for bone marrow transplant (BMT).

-Evaluate Protein C Levels in Severe Sepsis Patients on Drotrecogin Alfa (Activated) [Recruiting]
+Evaluate Protein C Levels in Severe Sepsis Patients on Drotrecogin Alfa (Activated) [Completed]

-Protein C is a protein that is involved in your body's ability to clot blood.
-In this trial, patients with severe sepsis and low protein C levels will receive drotrecogin alfa (activated) at the normal, approved dose and time of administration [24mcg/kg/hour for 96 hours] or will receive the normal, approved dose or higher doses than the approved dose for a longer administration time.
+In this trial, patients with severe sepsis and low protein C levels will receive drotrecogin alfa (activated) at the normal, approved dose and time of administration [24 microgram/kilogram/hour (mcg/kg/hour) for 96 hours] or will receive the normal, approved dose or higher doses than the approved dose for a longer administration time.
 After the drug administration is complete, the protein C levels from the patients receiving the normal, approved dose will be compared to protein C levels from patients receiving the normal, approved dose or higher dose for a longer duration to determine if the protein C levels improve faster if given higher dose and/or longer administration time.
+Note: The protocol was amended to remove the option of shorter infusion durations.

 more trials >>